Stochastic modeling of superfluorescence in compact systems: Numerical analysis

 \subsection{Lasing in $\Lambda$-system}

-Quantum beats in $V$-systems are also predicted by semi-classical models or approaches based on stochastic electrodynamics \cite{scully1999quantum}.
-Nevertheless, certain semi-classical and stochastic models incorrectly predict quantum beats in $\Lambda$-systems \cite{GeaBanacloche1988, scully1999quantum} with one excited $\ket{3}$ and two ground states $\ket{1}$, $\ket{2}$, which is depicted in Fig. \ref{fig: lambda} (a).
-To demonstrate that our formalism has the predictive power of a true quantum model, we study such $\Lambda$-configuration with orthogonal transition polarizations, namely:
+Quantum beats in \(V\)-systems are predicted by semi-classical models and stochastic electrodynamics approaches \cite{scully1999quantum}.
+However, some semi-classical and stochastic models incorrectly predict quantum beats in \(\Lambda\)-systems \cite{GeaBanacloche1988, scully1999quantum}, with one excited state \(\ket{3}\) and two ground states \(\ket{1}\) and \(\ket{2}\), as shown in Fig. \ref{fig: lambda} (a).
+To demonstrate our formalism's predictive power as a true quantum model, we study such a \(\Lambda\)-system with orthogonal transition polarizations:

 Here, $|d_{31}|^2 = 1$ and $|d_{32}|^2 = 0.75$.
 The transition between the ground states is forbidden.